scaleway/serverless-functions-go/README.md

 **Why do I need an additional package to call my function?**

-Your Function Handler can be served by a simple HTTP server but Serverless Ecosystem involves a lot of different layers and this package aims to simulate everything your request will go through.
+Your Function Handler can be served by a simple HTTP server but Serverless Ecosystem involves a lot of different layers that will change changes the headers, input and output of your function.
+This package aims to simulate everything your request will go through to help you debug your application properly.
+This library is not mandatory to use Scaleway Serverless Functions.

 **How my function will be deployed**

-Your function will be deployed in an environment that allows your function to easily Scale up and down and it's wrapped into different pieces of software with different roles.
-This stack also changes the headers, input and output of your function, that's why this tool has been developed to simulate this part.
+To deploy your function please refer to our official documentation.

 **Do I need to deploy my function differently?**